zippydata/zippy/BENCHMARK.md

 ## Rust Core Benchmarks

-The Rust core library (`zippy_core`) provides the underlying engine for all language bindings.
+The Rust core library (`zippy_data`) provides the underlying engine for all language bindings.
 Benchmarking the core directly eliminates FFI overhead and shows the raw engine performance.

 ### Comparative Benchmarks